boyepanthera/vending-machine/README.md

 2. The `product model` : model `models/product.model.ts` is a model schema for products sold on the vending machine.

 3. The `deposit model` : model `models/deposit.model.ts` is a model schema for deposits made by buyers into their vending account.
+4.
+5. The `sales model` : model `models/sales.model.ts` is a model schema for keeping record of sales made by buyers from the vending machines.